Frequently Asked Questions

 Our patients and their families usually have many questions when they first decide to contact us, these are some of the common ones.
 In addition to Frequently Asked Questions, our website lists a number of useful links in relation to Hospice and palliative care.

-If an answer to a question that you have is not included, please do contact us to discuss it at any time.
+If an answer to a question that you have is not included, please do contact us we like to hear from you.

 What is Hospice?

 Contrary to popular belief, hospice is not about a building, it is a philosophy of care which extends beyond physical needs, encompassing the emotional, spiritual and social needs of a person and their family/whanau facing end of life issues.